 Lincoln Woods is RI’s oldest state park.
 It opened in 1909 after acquiring farmland and woodlots from the Olney, Arnold, Comstock, and Mitchell families.
-Over the years, it has grown to 627-acres around Olney Pond bordered by Route 146, Breakneck Hill Road and Great Road/Route 123.
+Over the years, it has grown to 627-acres around Olney Pond bordered by Route 146 to the west, Breakneck Hill Road to the north and Great Road/Route 123 to the east.

 We would be hiking the Lincoln Woods Trail, which loops around the northern end of the park.
-It is a very pretty woodland, but a maze of unmarked trails and we pretty quickly got off course.
+It is a very pretty woodland littered with large glacial erratics.
+It is also a maze of unmarked trails and we pretty quickly got off course.
 We still did about 3.5-miles, and then went out for breakfast at 9 Twenty Cafe in Lonsdale.

 Next week we will try Blue Hills Reservation.